 - A higher P/S ratio relative to peers or the industry may suggest a company is overvalued, while a lower P/S ratio suggests a company is undervalued.

-- A P/S ratio comparison of companies in different industries might not be useful, given the differences in needed expenses to generate profits or pay debts.
+- A P/S ratio comparison of companies in different industries might not be helpful, given the differences in needed expenses to generate profits or pay debts.

 - As with all valuation techniques, sales-based metrics are only part of the solution.
 Investors should consider multiple metrics to value a company.

-- Low P/S ratio can indicate unrecognized value potential- so long as other criteria exist, like high-profit margins, low debt levels, and high growth prospects.
+- A Low P/S ratio can indicate unrecognised value potential- so long as other criteria exist, like high-profit margins, low debt levels, and high growth prospects.
 Otherwise, the P/S Ratio can be a false indicator of value.